About the Financial Aid Award Process

 A few things to keep in mind:

-• Eastern aid can be awarded for a maximum of 8 full-time semesters.
-(For traditional undergraduate students only - Fall/Spring)
+- Eastern aid can be awarded for a maximum of 8 full-time semesters.
+(For traditional undergraduate students only - Fall/Spring- exception if FastPass & FastPassLite- these funds are only available in the summer to traditional undergraduate students who meet certain requirements)

-If you find that your situation has changed since you filed the FAFSA, then please notify the Financial Aid Office.
+If you find that your situation has changed since you filed the FAFSA, then please notify the Financial Aid Office via email- finaid@eastern.edu.
+Include your name, Eastern student ID#, and a brief explanation of your circumstances.
 Your financial aid is based on the results of the FAFSA, so it is important that we stay informed to ensure that you are receiving the most accurate and realistic financial aid package possible.
-We can take into consideration situations such as divorce/separation, death/disability of a family member, unreimbursed medical expenses, and unemployment/reduction in income.
-Please email the Financial Aid Office at finaid@eastern.edu.
-Include your name, Eastern student ID#, and a brief explanation of your circumstances.
+We can take into consideration situations such as divorce/separation, death/disability of a family member, unreimbursed medical expenses, unemployment/reduction in income, and sibling private school or college tuition bill.

-Please note - this process may require us to collect additional paperwork from you.
-If so, then we will contact you immediately with this request.
+Please note - this process will require us to collect additional paperwork from you.
+The specific documentation needed will be provided to you in response to your email request.